laurengsabo/FinPhaser/README.md

 ---

-### 6. Run the pipeline
+### 5. Run the pipeline

 ```bash
 nextflow run main.nf -profile conda
 ```

-That's it.
-Nextflow manages every step automatically.
+Nextflow will automatically handle all software dependencies using Conda.

 **Resume after a failure** (completed steps are not re-run):
 ```bash